Instructional videos & screencasts

 Recording of handwritten contributions

-Tablets with a pen often have the option to record the screen and thus write in an app of your choice.
-Likewise, visualizers usually have the function to record directly to a USB stick or SD card.
-Alternatively, you can also use any smartphone camera as a visualizer.
+Tablets with a pen often have the option of recording the screen so that you can write in an app of your choice.
+Visualizers also usually have the function of recording directly onto a USB stick or SD card.
+Alternatively, you can also use any smartphone camera as a Visualizer.

-Laptop as film studio for screencasts & co
+Laptop as a film studio for screencasts & co

-The standard tool of professional streamers is the open source software OBS.
-With a few simple steps, a laptop, a webcam and a microphone can be turned into a small film studio.
-Whether picture in picture or different scenes with transitions when changing, OBS offers everything to implement your own ideas.
-The tutorial shows a simple setup to start that already works with a few simple steps and without special hardware.
+The standard tool for professional streamers is the open source software OBS.
+With just a few simple steps, you can turn your laptop, webcam and microphone into a small film studio.
+Whether picture in picture or different scenes with transitions when changing, OBS offers everything you need to realize your own ideas.
+The instructions show a simple setup to get started, which works with just a few simple steps and without any special hardware.

 Video editing

-For editing with simple means LosslessCut is suitable (e.g. cut out beginning and end, merge several videos): Tutorial for video editing with LosslessCut.
+LosslessCut is suitable for editing with simple means (e.g. cutting out the beginning and end, merging several videos): Instructions for video editing with LosslessCut

-If you want something more, you can use the free program iMovie on Apple computers.
-On Windows PCs or Linux computers, the free version of DaVinci Resolve or the open-source software Shotcut can be used.
+If you want something more advanced, the free iMovie program is available on Apple computers.
+On Windows PCs or Linux computers, the free version of DaVinci Resolve or the open source software Shotcut can be used.

-With the possibilities of subsequent use and publication, nothing stands in the way of dissemination beyond this, for example as an open and permanent educational resource (OER).
+With the possibilities of subsequent use and publication, nothing stands in the way of further distribution, for example as an open and permanent educational resource (OER).

 FAQ

-An overview of the various conditions for the use of third-party materials in teaching or publishing is presented here.
-The KIT Library offers detailed individual advice on this (link will follow at the end of September).
+An overview of the various conditions for the use of third-party materials in teaching or publication can be found here.
+The KIT library offers detailed individual advice on this (link will follow at the end of September).

-If a recording is to be published in addition, please consult the library.
+If a recording is also to be published, please consult the library.

 How are videos made available and published?

-It is your decision whether and how the videos are shared.
-You can make the recording series available exclusively to your own students in the ILIAS course or open it up further step by step up to publication as OER.
-The settings for this are managed in OC-AV (link will follow at the end of September).
+It is up to you to decide whether and how the videos are shared.
+You can make the series of recordings available exclusively to your own students in the ILIAS course or gradually open them up to publication as OER.
+The settings for this are managed in the OC-AV (link will follow at the end of September).